 Prevention & Education Program

 We can end violence.
-The Prevention and Education Program (PEP) teaches healthy relationship skills and sexual violence prevention to students, educators and parents.
+The Prevention and Education Program (PEP) works with students, educators, and the community to end gender-based violence.
 PEP provides training in trauma-informed support for professionals, best practice for businesses and facilitates relevant workshops for your everyday life.
 PEP also provides training and screening tools to law enforcement, health care providers, social service agencies and other responders and systems.

-WISE educators are trained facilitators in many of the recognized and emerging prevention curricula– for example: Care for Kids child sexual assault prevention for young children, Safe-T for middle school youth, Mentors in Violence Prevention for sports teams and groups, WholeSomeBodies on healthy sexuality for adult role models, and Cut It Out for salons.
-All of our programs are developed with this background in mind, and tailored to fit the unique needs of our Upper Valley Community.
+WISE educators are trained facilitators in many of the nationally recognized and emerging prevention curricula– for example: Care for Kids child sexual assault prevention for young children, Safe-T for middle school youth, Mentors in Violence Prevention for sports teams and groups, WholeSomeBodies on healthy sexuality for adult role models, and Cut It Out for salons.
+All our programs are developed from the best research in violence prevention and best practices for education and are tailored to fit the unique needs of our Upper Valley Community.

 It is important that WISE materials are available throughout the community for victims and survivors to access in safe ways and for everyone to learn more about ending violence.
-Call or email and request materials for your business or organization.
+Call 603-448-5922 or email and request materials for your business, healthcare facility, school, or organization.

 Figuring out relationships can be tricky.
 You deserve to know what healthy, safe and respectful relationships look like.
-With information and resources, you can evaluate your relationships, understand consent and warning signs, and learn how to provide support to friends.
+With information and resources, you can learn the warning signs, explore what you want and need in a relationship, and access resources.

 WISE advocates are available to support you every hour, every day.
-Call our crisis line for immediate support.
+Call our crisis line or chat with us online for support.
 Please keep in mind that our advocates are mandated reporters and are required by law to report suspected child abuse or neglect.
 To maintain anonymity, consider leaving out details like your age.